VIDEO | Daniel Baiz Scores Double Leg Takedown In Boxing Match At Global Legion FC 20

-Daniel Baiz most certainly stretched the Marquess of Queensbury Rules at Global Legion FC 20 over the weekend, successfully shooting a double-leg takedown against Ermal Hadribaej – in a professional boxing match.
+Daniel Baiz most certainly stretched the Marquess of Queensbury Rules at Global Legion FC 20 over the weekend, successfully shooting a double-leg takedown against Timmy Mason – in a professional boxing match.

 Global Legion FC 20 took place at the Rock Hill Sports & Events Center in South Carolina

-In video footage posted by Fite TV on their official Twitter account, Baiz meets Hadribaej as he centers himself to the middle of the ring, shooting upon entry to range with a swift, well-timed double-leg takedown, turning the corner and subsequently taking the Albanian down.
+In video footage posted by Fite TV on their official Twitter account, Baiz meets Mason as he centers himself to the middle of the ring, shooting upon entry to range with a swift, well-timed double-leg takedown, turning the corner and subsequently taking him down.

 “Thought that was a well-executed double leg takedown that you see in MMA, but he must have forgotten this was a boxing match.
 From last night’s Global Legion FC 20 on FITE.”